 Unfortunately, or perhaps fortunately,

 the matrix of the large reptile tree was not designed specifically for theropods.
 And worse yet, only about two dozen forelimb and hindlimb traits are preserved in Balaur that are listed in the large reptile tree character list.
 That’s a magnitude fewer than the competing tests (not sure how many of those characters are pectoral, pelvic and limb characters, though).
-Nevertheless the large reptile matrix recovered a fully resolved tree nesting Balaur between Aurornis and Archaeopteryx, two taxa that also have a long tail, though both are very much smaller and very much older.
-That nesting essentially makes Late Cretaceous Balaur a descendant of one of the last — still unknown — pre-birds AND gives Balaur plenty of time to get larger and develop some unique traits.
+Nevertheless the large reptile matrix recovered a fully resolved tree nesting Balaur with a theropod of similar size, Velociraptor, as in the original nestings (Cziski et al. 2010; Brusatte et al. 2013).

 In the evolution and origin of birds

-Aurornis represents a clade that was getting smaller and more gracile that ultimately led to all birds — and all birds have a reduced scythe claw.
-On the other hand/branch, Balaur represents a just discovered clade that became larger and more robust — and developed a second scythe claw.
-Even metatarsal 5 is more robust.
-Balaur was built like a tank.
-Balaur fuses a long list of bones that otherwise do not fuse in sister taxa, but do occasionally do fuse by convergence in more distantly related theropods.
+Aurornis represents a clade that was getting smaller and more gracile that ultimately led to all birds — and all tested birds have a reduced scythe claw.
+Opposite this trend, Balaur was built like a tank.
+Balaur fuses a long list of bones that otherwise do not fuse in sister taxa, but do occasionally fuse by convergence in more distantly related theropods.

 Cau et al. considered

 the sole phalanx of vestigial manual digit 3 to be the fusion of phalanges 1-3.
 That may be so… OR the distal phalanges might not have been preserved.
-Either way it makes no difference to the large reptile tree.
+Either way it makes no difference to the large reptile tree (Fig. 4).